The Purpose of the Curricular Enhancement Program (CEP) is two fold:

 - To increase student familiarity with particular areas of research, the theoretical perspectives upon which that research is based, and the present "state of knowledge" within that particular area.

-Basic Requirements: Each student enrolled in any CEP course must complete nine (9) curricular enhancement credits during the course of the semester.
-Students enrolled in more than one CEP course do not need to complete more than nine CEP credits in a given semester.
+Basic Requirements: Each student enrolled in any CEP course must complete 9 CEP credits during the course of the semester.
+Students enrolled in more than one CEP course do not need to complete more than 9 CEP credits in a given semester.
 Completion of the requirements will in no way influence the grade that students receive, but receipt of a course grade is dependent upon fulfillment of the requirements.

-This requirement may be satisfied in 3 ways:
+This requirement may be satisfied in several ways:

 - By participating in research studies/experiments housed in the psychology department.
 You can check on available research studies by going to http://sju.sona-systems.com.
 It is expected that if you sign up for a study, you will show up to it on time (or complete the surveys in a timely manner).
 If you cannot make the appointment, you need to cancel the appointment in advance.
 Being late to an appointment, failure to show up, failure to complete a survey will be noted in your CEP record.
 If you are under 18 years of age, you are not eligible to participate in the research studies.
 Please see options 2 and 3 for other ways to complete the CEP requirement.